 Speaking about what information they are sharing online, how they are treating others, and what they do if they see someone being treated in a nasty or inappropriate way online, are all important to help your child to become a responsible internet user.

 Research the sites, apps or games your child is using so you can be sure they’re appropriate and talk to them about how to use them safely.
-Barnardos distributes a ‘Guide for safe internet use: advice for parents’ leaflet when we deliver our internet safety and cyberbullying workshops.
+Barnardos distributes a ‘Guide for safe internet use: advice for parents’ leaflet when we deliver our Online Safety Workshops.
 Use parental control settings on computers and phones

 Computers and most smart phones come with parental control settings that can limit what users can do, install, browse and access from the internet.